-During the earliest years of life, children are developing attachments to the significant adults in their lives.
+During the earliest years of life, children develop attachments to the significant adults in their lives.
 Strong emotional attachments allow children to develop a sense of trust and to build healthy relationships with other people.
 Before a child can learn, he must feel safe and free to make his needs known.
 When he develops a strong emotional bond with his teacher, he will have the best opportunity to explore and learn in his environment.
 When these attachments are not strong and secure, children may suffer the emotional consequences for the rest of their lives.

 Another reason that staff change is best minimized is that parents are very focused on the quality care that their children have and who is providing that care.